-Squarespace is a hosted website builder, which already includes templates, automatic updates and hosting.
+Squarespace is a hosted website builder, which already includes templates, automatic updates, ecommerce and hosting.
 It’s generally also easier to use.
-WordPress is more scalable and a better choice for larger websites that require specific features like multiple languages.
+WordPress is more flexible and scalable.
+It’s also a better choice for larger websites that require specific features like multiple languages.

 A video comparison

 First things first: Why would you consider WordPress.org?

 Not to be confused with WordPress.com – which is easier to setup, but only really useful for blogs – WordPress.org is currently used by more than 32% of the top 10 million websites in the world.
 In other words, you’re in good hands with it.
 We’ve covered the pros and cons of this content management system before, but what you should really know is that WordPress.org is two things: powerful and flexible.
 Like, super powerful and super flexible.

 To put it in superlative terms, there simply isn’t a website you couldn’t build with WordPress.
 Unfortunately, this comes at a price.
 The main one is that you will have to set it up on your own domain, so that means you have the responsibility of finding a good hosting service (ideally a specialized WordPress hosting company).
 The other points, we will discuss in details below.
 Please note that in this article we are covering the .org version.
 To learn more about WordPress.com, please check out this article.

 What about Squarespace?

 Launched a little bit over 10 years ago, Squarespace is one of the increasingly popular heavyweights of the website-building scene.
 While their number of users isn’t publicly disclosed, it is estimated that around 1000 new people sign up for it every day.

 The reason for their success?
 They have managed to create a one-stop solution that makes it extremely easy for beginners to start a website in about 5 seconds.
 Ok, more like two minutes, but still, it is very impressive.